cavo789/blog/blog/XXX/docker-run-linux-gui/index.md

 ## Creating our own Firefox Docker image

-So, once you've understand the very basic example of xeyes, you can think out-of-the-box: which GUI can I install using Docker.
+So, once you've understood the very basic example of xeyes, you can think out-of-the-box: which GUI can I install using Docker.

 Let's try Firefox...
-By using my favorite search engine, I've found this post: [Install Official Firefox .deb in Dockerfile](https://jetthoughts.com/blog/install-official-firefox-deb-in-dockerfile-docker-devops/).
+By using my favourite search engine, I've found this post: [Install Official Firefox .deb in Dockerfile](https://jetthoughts.com/blog/install-official-firefox-deb-in-dockerfile-docker-devops/).

 In a Dockerfile and with small changes, this give this: